 Which protein makes your pad Thai complete?
 Do you like to add a little chicken to the mix?
 Share your favorite ways to bulk up this classic in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photo: Tamicon.
 Originally published on August 14, 2012.
-Last updated: November 6, 2019 at 15:26 pm.
+Last updated October 29, 2019.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.